Let me start this post with one of my favorite quotes.

 4. Don’t: Change your brand too often

 We said above that sometimes you can think of tweaking your brand a little to refresh it.
+Brand evolution is absolutely essential to stay relevant for your audience.

 However, remember that your brand is what people think of when they see your logo, hear your name or read your tagline.